evorosh1/snapyelp-appios/planning/sprints/sprint6/sprint_notes.md

 ### User Stories

-- As a user, I want my new posts to display on the map
+- As a user, I want an map view where I can view different activities/events going on within my proximity

 ### Planning

-- need to construct a post data model
-- need to create the following api endpoints
+- need to configure posts onto map
-  - account/posts
-    - GET: returns a list of all posts created by all users
-    - POST: saves each post created by the user
-- wire up the frontend guis to access these endpoints

 ### Action Items